marcelmay/hfsa/README.md

 ### Requirements

-- JDK 1.8
+- JDK 1.8 (11 recommended for running)
 - Hadoop 2.x or 3.x fsimage
-  Note: hfsa lib version 1.2+ has Hadoop 3.x dependencies but still work for Hadoop 2.x fsimages
+  Note: hfsa lib version 1.2+ has Hadoop 3.x dependencies but still works for Hadoop 2.x fsimages
-- Maven 3.5.x (for building from source)
+- Maven 3.6.x (for building from source)

 ### Building